-The McNair program is a micro level policy intervention aimed at leveling the playing field in graduate-level education one McNair scholar at a time.
-Its goal is to level the playing field in graduate-level education by preparing academically talented students from low income, first generation and underrepresented background for graduate level education, with the ultimate objective of completing doctoral studies.
-As more and more disadvantaged students go on to earn doctoral degrees, they receive the stated benefits of this degree, and go on to pass on these benefits to future generations.
+The McNair program is aimed at leveling the playing field in graduate-level education by preparing academically talented students from low income, first generation and underrepresented backgrounds for graduate level education, with the ultimate objective of completing doctoral studies.
+As more and more disadvantaged students go on to earn doctoral degrees, they receive the stated benefits of this degree, and go on to pass these benefits on to future generations.
 The intergenerational benefits of educational attainment begins with each McNair scholar.